-In addition to a traditional counseling, Hillary filled the role of yoga and expressive arts teacher for an organization affiliated with Chester County Youth Center (CCYC).
+In addition to traditional counseling, Hillary filled the role of yoga and expressive arts teacher for a non-profit organization affiliated with Chester County Youth Center (CCYC).
 During this time, she worked with "at-risk" youth to encourage positive decision making by identifying positive choices and positive forms of expression through the arts.

 In order for her work to be effective, Hillary had to demonstrate warmth, knowledge, skill and creativity; she believes it was a combination of these skills, as well as the variety of skills her clients held (and not without them), that she was able to effect change through her work.

 Hillary has completed additional coursework and certification in the following areas: